sagiegurari/cargo-make/README.md

 <a name="usage-env-config"></a>
 #### Global Configuration

-Environmental variables can be set globally using the top level `[env]` key, with the ability to provide multiple profiles, which can be selected using `--profile <name>` when executing `cargo make`.
+Environment variables can be set globally using the top level `[env]` key, with the ability to provide multiple profiles, which can be selected using `--profile <name>` when executing `cargo make`.

 Environment variables set in the global `[env]` block [and default `Makefile.toml`](https://github.com/sagiegurari/cargo-make/blob/master/src/lib/descriptor/makefiles/stable.toml) will be set before running any tasks.